 New Raj Bhavan Phase- I Inaugurated

-A new Raj Bhavan Phase-I built next to the existing heritage building was inaugurated on 24th November 2016 by the Hon'ble Lt Gen Nirbhay Sharma, PVSM, UYSM, AVSM, VSM, (Retd) in the august presence of Hon'ble Chief Minister Lal Thanhawla and other state dignitaries.
-Meanwhile, renovation work on the heritage building is still going on.
-The walls of the original Bungalow built by Major J Shakespear which is considered a heritage portion of the building would be incorporated into the new structure as suggested by the INTACH members of Mizoram.
+A new Raj Bhavan Phase-I built next to the existing heritage building was inaugurated on 24th November 2016 by the Hon’ble Governor Lt Gen Nirbhay Sharma, PVSM, UYSM, AVSM, VSM, (Retd) in the august presence of Hon’ble Chief Minister Lal Thanhawla and other state dignitaries.
+Renovation work on the heritage building has also been completed.
+The walls of the original Bungalow built by Major J Shakespear which is considered a heritage portion of the building have been incorporated into the new structure as suggested by the INTACH Chapter of Mizoram.